frozenspider/chat-history-manager/README.md

 Can also import a WhatsApp exported chat, a text file named `WhatsApp Chat with <name>.txt`.
 Note that this format is very limited.

-Signal (WIP)
+Signal
 ------------
-Reads (manually decrypted) Signal Desktop database and decrypts attachments.
+Reads a Signal Desktop database and decrypts attachment files.
 - On macOS, encrypted database is located in `~/Library/Application Support/Signal/sql/db.sqlite`.
+- Requires either Signal's `config.json` with either plaintext (legacy) or encrypted key, or for database to be pre-decrypted manually.
+  - If both the database and the key are encrypted, you will be prompted for a password that you should retrieve manually.
+E.g. on macOS, it's stored in the Keychain.
+  - To manually decrypt database, use `sqlcipher` and `sqlcipher_export` to export it as a `plaintext.sqlite` Refer to [this comment](https://www.reddit.com/r/signal/comments/1edkaok/comment/lfbz5kq/) for guidance.
 - Encrypted attachments are read from `attachments.noindex` directory if present, and are decrypted into `_decrypted` (this may take a while to be processed).
-- Has only been tested with Signal Desktop v7.27 and may not work with older/newer versions.
+- Has only been tested with Signal Desktop v6.18 and v7.27 and may not work with older/newer versions.

 Current limitations:
+- Can't decrypt attachments for pre-v7 Signal database.
 - Can't handle group chats, formatted text and stickers yet.
 - Doesn't understand forwards.
-- Required database to be manually decrypted via [sqlcipher](https://github.com/sqlcipher/sqlcipher/) as `plaintext.sqlite`.
-- This in turn requires a password from `config.json` to be decrypted with a password from macOS Keychain - refer to [this comment](https://www.reddit.com/r/signal/comments/1edkaok/comment/lfbz5kq/) for guidance.

 Kudos to [sigtop](https://github.com/tbvdm/sigtop) for the attachment decryption code.